MicrosoftDocs/power-automate-docs/articles/bttn-button-flows.md

 1. Provide your credentials for the services that your selected template requires.

+   The **Use Bttn to call technical support for meeting room** template uses the bttn and the Office 365 Outlook services.
+The **Continue** button becomes enabled after you sign into both services.

      ![credentials](./media/bttn-button-flows/bttn-provide-credentials.png)

 1. Be sure to authorize Microsoft Flow to access to bttn when you sign into the bttn service.